PurpleTree HR logo

 • It protects mental health.
 Breaks reduce burnout and improve performance long-term.

 • It reflects good planning.
-Needing to contact employees during leave usually signals a gap in workforce management, not a lack of dedication.
+Needing to contact employees during leave usually signals a gap in workforce management.

 What About Sick Leave?

 Sick leave, especially long-term, is a separate matter.
-In those cases, maintaining gentle, supportive contact can be beneficial—but it must always be handled with care.
-If you’re unsure about your obligations or approach, our senior advisor Seán is available to advise on best practice for employer-employee communications during illness.
+Maintaining gentle, supportive contact can be beneficial, but it must be handled with care.
+If you’re unsure about your obligations or approach, our employment advice team can guide you on best practice for employer-employee communications during illness.

 How PurpleTree Can Help

 At PurpleTree, we help Irish SMEs manage leave practically and professionally.
-From building robust annual leave policies to supporting handover processes and implementing HR software like HR Duo, we ensure that your team can take the time they need—without disrupting your operations.
+From building robust annual leave policies to supporting handover processes and implementing HR software, we ensure your team can take the time they need without disrupting operations.

-You’ll have direct access to our senior consultants, not a call centre.
-We pride ourselves on straightforward, tailored advice that helps you stay compliant, prepared, and confident in your approach to people management.
+You’ll have direct access to our senior consultants.
+We provide straightforward, tailored employment advice that helps you stay compliant, prepared, and confident in your approach to people management.

-Get in touch with PurpleTree today to review your policies, talk through your leave management processes, or explore how HR Duo can help streamline your operations.
+Get in touch with PurpleTree today to review your policies, talk through your leave management processes, or explore how our HR software can streamline your operations.

 Register Now: